1-877-443-0101

 ● Any emotional, mental or nervous disorders resulting from any cause, including but not limited to:

-Alzheimer’s disease or dementia;
+- Alzheimer’s disease or dementia; and/or

 ● Any loss, death or injury, if evidence supports that you were affected by, or the medical condition was in any way contributed to by: the use of alcohol, prohibited drugs, or any other intoxicant either before or during the period of coverage; the non-compliance with prescribed treatment or medical therapy either before or during the period of coverage; or the misuse of medication either before or during the period of coverage.